|

 A Long Weekend in Seattle: A Complete 3 Day Seattle Itinerary

-Here is how I spend a long weekend in Seattle when I’m with first-time visitors.
+Here is how I spend my time in Seattle when I’m with first-time visitors.

-This itinerary is best for people who love to walk and want to see the best sights in Seattle in 3 days.
+This itinerary is best for people who love to walk and want to see the best sights in Seattle over the course of a few days.

 Off we go!